 However, in its past submissions, QUU sought clarification of the treatment of under or overrecoveries (2010).
-QUU advised it may wish to put forward an unders and overs mechanism to recoup past under-recoveries including from the price cap (2011, 2012).
+QUU advised it may wish to put forward an unders and overs mechanism to recoup past under-recoveries including from the price cap (2011, 2012).41

 In response, the QCA noted that, in calculating the benchmark MARs for the purposes of price monitoring, it would take account of any smoothing adopted by entities to avoid price shocks (QCA 2011).
 The QCA noted its in-principle support for an NPV neutral glide path to achieve full cost recovery, wherever possible (2011, 2012, 2013a).
-Further, that under and overs regimes in regulatory pricing are typically based on actual data (2013a).
+Further, the QCA noted that unders and overs regimes in regulatory pricing are typically based on actual data (2013a).